wso2/docs-is/en/docs/using-wso2-identity-server/workflow-management.md

 !!! tip

-    **Tip** : Any defined workflow does not get applied to tenant admin user creation process during the tenant creation.
+    Any defined workflow does not get applied to tenant admin user creation process during the tenant creation.